apache/nuttx/configs/olimex-lpc1766stk/README.txt

        In principle, Zmodem transfers could be performed on the any serial device, including the console device.
-However, only the LPC17xx UART1 supports hardware flow control which is required for Zmodem trasnfers.
+However, only the LPC17xx UART1 supports hardware flow control which is required for Zmodem transfers.
 Also, this configuration permits debug output on the serial console while the transfer is in progress without interfering with the file transfer.